Can you spare a few minutes?

 To get a consent order, you must apply to the court.
 You may be able to get a consent order without having to go along to a court hearing unless the judge wants to be sure that you understand what you are agreeing to.
 This is more likely to happen if one of you is applying for a consent order without the help of a lawyer.

-You can find information about how to apply for a consent order in How to apply for a financial order without the help of a lawyer at: Apply for a financial order without the help of a lawyer.
+You can find information about how to apply for a consent order in How to apply for a financial order without the help of a lawyer.

 If you want to reach a fair agreement which sorts out your finances between yourselves then you need to understand what the law says.